- 100% response rate

 HOW I PARTICIPATE IN COUCHSURFING

-I discovered Hospitality Club in 2007 (I'm a member with name guidoit), then some friends show me Couch Surfing in august 2007.
+I discovered Hospitality Club in 2007, then some friends show me Couch Surfing in august 2007.

-From there I'm speaking to all my friends (and to many people that I meet) about this fantastic project.
+From that time I'm speaking to all my friends (and to many people that I meet) about this fantastic project.

 Now some of them are members of Couch Surfing.